 Accommodating up to 45 musicians, Studio 1 is a perfect recording space for bands and small orchestral groups.
 The airy, naturally-lit space of the live room – a former lecture hall – has a versatile acoustic thanks to its moving wall.See more

-The acoustic design and 5.1 monitoring in Studio 2 make it one of the best mix rooms in the world.
+The acoustic design and 7.1.4 Dolby Atmos monitoring in Studio 2 make it one of the best mix rooms in the world.
 Whether using the classic SSL analogue console with a wide range of vintage outboard or Pro Tools mixing, the spacious control room provides the ideal creative environment.See more

-Our largest mix room, Studio 3 is a dedicated score mixing room for film, TV and games.
-Our AMS console supports mixing over 4 Pro Tools rigs, providing full control over the largest sessions.See more
+Our largest mix room, Studio 3 is a score mixing room for film, TV and games and Dolby Atmos Music certified for Apple Spatial Audio master mixes.See more

 Praised as the best tasting cafe in the industry, our fully licensed bar and food service will cater to your every need.